John of Bohemia: Death

 John lost his eyesight at age 39 or 40 from ophthalmia in 1336, while crusading in Lithuania.
 A treatment by the famous physician Guy de Chauliac had no positive effects.
-At the outbreak of the Hundred Years' War in 1337, he allied with King Philip VI of France and was even appointed governor of Languedoc from 30 November 1338 to November 1340.
-At the Battle of Crécy in 1346 John controlled Phillip's advanced guard along with managing the large contingents of Charles II of Alençon and Louis I, Count of Flanders.
-John was killed at age 50 while fighting against the English during the battle.
-The medieval chronicler Jean Froissart left the following account of John's last actions:
+Following the outbreak of the Hundred Years' War between England and France in 1337, he allied with Philip VI of France and was appointed governor of Languedoc in 30 November 1338, holding the office until November 1340.
+On 26 August 1346, John fought in the Battle of Crécy against an English army, commanding the French vanguard and overseeing the large contingents of Charles II of Alençon and Louis I, Count of Flanders.
+John was killed in action at the battle.
+The medieval French chronicler Jean Froissart left the following account of John's last actions: